yunaranyancat/musubi/_posts/2020-10-10-OSWE_Review.md

 # End

-Thank you for taking your time reading this post! ,and sorry for the memes too if it's annoying.
+Thank you for taking your time reading this post!,and sorry for the memes too if it's annoying.
 Ciao.

 ![paimon](/musubi/assets/oswe/paimon.gif)